 - 8.3.1 A formal application for current grants must be submitted to the Sport Ireland.
 Sport Ireland will announce the amount of the approved current grants- Core, Women in Sport, High Performance, Carding and Dormant account.
 A revised budget will have to be resubmitted to Sport Ireland which includes the approved grant amounts.
 Once this is received, together with a Tax Clearance Status Access Number, compliance with Code of Ethics and Anti-Doping, the 1st payment will be issued by EFT.
 As part of the Mid-year review process a copy of the signed Financial Statements must be submitted together with approved budget versus actual expenditure report.
 Once all queries are answered the 2nd grant payment will be issued by Sport Ireland. - 8.3.2 In the case of Sports Capital grants, supporting documentation must be provided to the Department.
 The Department will announce the amount of the approved Capital Grants.
 The Sports Capital Equipment will be purchased, and the supplier paid.
 Copies of Bank Statements showing the payment to suppliers and original Invoices, quotes, delivery dockets etc will be submitted to the Department.
 Athletics Ireland must have an up-to-date Tax Clearance Certificate.
-Payment of the Capital Grant will be issued by the Department by EFT.
-The Finance Director ensures that all funding received by Athletics Ireland is spent for the purposes for which it has been granted. - 8.3.3 The timetable for processing and administering current grants is as follows:
+Payment of the Capital Grant will be issued by the Department by EFT. - 8.3.3 The Finance Department will ensure that all funding received by Athletics Ireland is expended for the purposes for which it has been granted and present relevant documentation to the auditors in line with the requirements of 7.7 for the auditors to complete their report.

+8.3.4 The timetable for processing and administering current grants is as follows: